eheikes/project-updater/README.md

-# Project Templates
+# Project Updater

-This folder contains templates and configuration for my various software projects.
-It includes a script to update the project in the working directory.
+This tool automates maintenance by updating the project with a specific set of tasks (see "Included" below).
+It consists of a script to update the project in the working directory.

 ## Requirements